Dallas Lighthouse for the Blind Acquires Bold Sales Solutions

 Call center aims to employ 60-70 visually impaired professionals

-Dallas Lighthouse for the Blind (DLB), a leading non-profit employing and providing resources for visually impaired individuals, today announced the acquisition of Bold Sales Solutions, a Farmers Branch, Texas-based call center and marketing company – a move aimed at creating 60-70 new skilled jobs for visually impaired people.
+Dallas Lighthouse for the Blind (DLB), a leading non-profit employing and providing resources for individuals who are blind, today announced the acquisition of Bold Sales Solutions, a Farmers Branch, Texas-based call center and marketing company – a move aimed at creating 60-70 new skilled jobs for people who are visually impaired.

 According to DLB President and CEO Hugh McElroy, the acquisition is intended to add synergy and scale to DLB’s existing business services organization.
-The DLB headquarters, fulfillment center and manufacturing facilities currently employ 225 people and produce fine apparel, office supplies, and sport, pet and safety textiles for businesses and consumers across the U.S. DLB is the largest employer of blind and visually impaired people in North Texas, manufacturing and assembling more than 300 products in its portfolio.
+The DLB headquarters, fulfillment center and manufacturing facilities currently employ 225 people and produce fine apparel, office supplies, and sport, pet and safety textiles for businesses and consumers across the U.S. DLB is the largest employer of people in North Texas who are blind and visually impaired, manufacturing and assembling more than 300 products in its portfolio.

 “Today marks another significant step in the strategic growth of the Dallas Lighthouse for the Blind,” says McElroy.
 “Our mission is to grow jobs for people who are blind or vision impaired and to help them live independently.
 By joining DLB and Bold Sales Solutions, we’ll broaden our combined client base, increase market penetration of DLB’s products and create new skilled jobs for vision impaired people at the Lighthouse and at other North Texas employers.”